Skip to main content

 Storage hydropower

 Perhaps the most well-known and recognizable type of hydropower is storage hydropower.
 A storage hydropower plant involves damming a river and creating a reservoir that stores large amounts of water.
 Water is released from the reservoir behind dams and flows through turbines, spinning them and producing electricity.
-Storage hydropower plants provide a fairly consistent baseload of electricity production, meaning they can supply relatively constant power and also have the capability to meet peak electricity demand by allowing more water through the turbine systems in a short period of time.
-Conversely, a storage hydropower plant can be completely shut down in times of low electricity demand.
-The Hoover Dam in Nevada is a prime example of a storage hydropower plant: it is capable of producing over 4.5 billion kilowatt-hours of electricity per year, enough to supply electricity to over 430,000 homes for a year.
+Storage hydropower plants provide a reasonably consistent baseload of electricity production, meaning they can supply relatively constant power and also have the capability to meet peak electricity demand by allowing more water through the turbine systems in a short period of time.
+Conversely, a storage hydropower plant can be completely shut down during low electricity demand.
+The Hoover Dam in Nevada is a prime example of a storage hydropower plant: it can produce over 4.5 billion kilowatt-hours of electricity annually, enough to supply electricity to over 430,000 homes yearly.

 Pumped storage hydropower

-Similar to storage hydropower systems, pumped storage hydropower relies on water flowing through turbines from a reservoir at high elevation to a lower elevation release point.
-The difference between storage and pumped storage is that pumped storage systems include pumps that transport water back up to the higher elevation reservoir.
+Like storage hydropower systems, pumped storage hydropower relies on water flowing through turbines from a reservoir at a high elevation to a lower elevation release point.
+The difference between storage and pumped storage is that pumped storage systems include pumps that transport water back up to the higher-elevation reservoir.
 At times of peak electricity demand, the pumped water is released back through the turbines to meet high consumer demand.

 Run-of-river hydropower